JenV1/Social_Media_Back_End/README.md

 - Users to Interest Mapper : one to one
 - Interest Mapper to Interest Types : one to one

 As can be seen, most of the database extends out of two central tables, these tables being Users and Posts.
-Users have a many to many relationship with Interest Types, so, a mapper table is used to map a user to his/her particular interest(s).
+Users have a many to many relationship with Interest Types, so, a mapper table named Interest Mapper is used to map a user to his/her particular interest(s).